teralis/qr-docs/docs/core-concepts/lists.md

 ## Understanding Lists

-A list in QR Tub is:
+A list in qrtub is:
 - A collection of related items
 - Displayed in a customizable grid layout
 - Equipped with sorting and filtering capabilities